esfolk/Simple-Heston-Model-/README.md

 # Simple-Heston-Model

-Of course!
-Here's a structured README for a GitHub repository, summarizing our analysis and discussion:

----

 # Heston Model for Variance Process Simulation

 In this repository, we explore the Heston Model, a stochastic volatility model, to simulate the variance process of stock prices.
 Through a Monte Carlo approach, we generate multiple possible trajectories for future variances.